On the estimation of spatial density from mobile network operator data

-The role of the prior vector $\bm \alpha$ (non rescaled) is explicit in the SB estimator \eqref{eq:SB} where its elements represent prior probabilities (per tiles).
-As for MLE-Poisson, the prior vector $\bm a$ (rescaled) serves as the initial point for the iterative procedure \eqref{eq:shepp} by setting $\hat{\bm u}^0 = \bm a$.
-Similarly, the prior vector $\bm a$ (rescaled) is the natural starting point for the numerical minimization process \eqref{eq:MLfinal_u} to compute the MLE-Multinomial estimate.
-In summary, all three methods rely on a prior vector (rescaled or not) as initial point for the computation.
+The role of the (non rescaled) prior vector $\bm \alpha$ is explicit in the SB estimator Eq. \eqref{eq:SBvector} where its elements represent prior probabilities (per tiles).
+As for MLE-Poisson, the (rescaled) prior vector $\bm a$ serves as the initial point for the iterative procedure Eq. \eqref{eq:shepp} by setting $\hat{\bm u}^0 = \bm a$.
+Similarly, $\bm a$ is the natural starting point for the numerical minimization process in Eq. \eqref{eq:MLfinal_u} to compute the MLE-Multinomial estimate.
+In summary, all three methods rely on a prior vector (rescaled or not) as the initial point for the computation.